daunt/gemini-cli-openai/DOCKER.md

 ## Security Notes

-- `.dev.vars` is gitignored and should never be committed
+- `.env` is gitignored and should never be committed
 - Docker containers run with standard user permissions
 - KV data is stored locally and not encrypted at rest
 - Use HTTPS in production with proper SSL certificates